Bishop Tonnos Catholic Secondary School

 Bishop Tonnos Catholic Secondary School is a Catholic secondary school located in Ancaster.
-It is part of the Hamilton-Wentworth Catholic District School Board and is home to students of seven feeder schools.
+It is part of the Hamilton-Wentworth Catholic District School Board and is home to students of eight feeder schools.

 History

 Founding

 Bishop Tonnos Catholic Secondary School was founded in 2004.
 In 2002, the Hamilton-Wentworth Catholic District School Board approved the construction of a new secondary school in Ancaster to alleviate overcrowding at St. Thomas More Catholic Secondary School on the West Mountain and St. Mary Catholic Secondary School in West Hamilton.

 An official ground breaking ceremony was held on May 22, 2003, on the grounds of the former 17.5 acre Marshall Potato Farm on Highway 53 just west of Fiddler's Green Road.

-The school was officially opened in February 2005, and received its official blessing on April 17, 2005, by Bishop Anthony F. Tonnos, for whom the school was named after.
+The school was officially opened in February 2005, and received its official blessing on April 17, 2005, by Bishop Anthony F. Tonnos, after whom the school was named.

 Construction

 The 178,000 sqft school was built at a cost of $24-million with a Ministry rated capacity of 1,250 students.
 On June 20, 2016, the Board of Trustees approved the installation of a 110,000 sqft. artificial turf sports field at the school.
 A field blessing and dedication, officiated by Bishop Anthony F. Tonnos, was held on October 6, 2017.